The Solar World Congress at 50

 In 1970 solar research pioneers met at the first International Solar Energy Society (ISES) Conference in Melbourne Australia.
 ISES is commemorating this conference with a special 50th Anniversary Virtual Conference, called the Solar World Congress at 50 (SWC50).

 The SWC50 highlights the transformation in the global energy sector that has taken place since the first ISES Solar World Congress in 1970 and looks forward to the next 50 years when renewable energy will be the major cornerstone of the global energy system.
 This special event will be about the people: researchers, industry players, policymakers, and leaders from NGOs and non-profits who have all contributed to make renewable energy the fastest-growing contributor to our global energy supply.

-A series of eight 90 -minute virtual conferences in December 2020, with invited speakers and panellists who will:
+A 2-day virtual conference in December 2020, with invited speakers and panellists who will:

-An online display focusing on the stories of solar from the past 50+ years and visions for the next 50 years through the eyes of:
+An online virtual museum providing a timeline and focusing on the stories from the past 50+ years and visions for the next 50 years through the eyes of:

 - Institutions (research laboratories and universities);

 - NGOs and Non-profit organizations:

 - Development of a Commemorative Booklet called “The Century of Solar - Stories and Visions of Renewable Energy”